OpenBlatam/TruthGPT-chatGPT/pyAI-(ChatDiary)/web 3/README.md

 Metrics on accuracy, performance, or efficiency, or specific examples of how your solution has solved the problem.

+Hint: Create a GPT in framework and create a framework of AI to adapt this capabilities A DaoCensus of hiw own and use GPT.

 ### Principals hints

 Encode - Decode